steryu/UnityGame/README.md

 ```

 #### EXP aborsber
+To implement a EXP absorption mechanic in my game, I crafted a function called CollectAllEXPOrbs.
+This function locates all game objects tagged as 'Exp' within the scene.
+I then calculated the direction of each EXP orb in relation to the player and moved them toward the player's position using `Math.Min()`, creating a visually satisfying magnet effect. <br>
-When the player pick's up and `EXP manget` all the EXP orbs in the scene should move to the player and be "aborbed".
-To create this a made an function called `collectallEXPorbs` in this function if look for all the gameobject using the tag 'Exp' then i calculaste the direction of the orb from the player and move it towards it using `Math.Min()`.
-Then i destroy the gameObjects.
-I have an issue that when an enemy is destroyed and drops and EXP orb that orb will also move towards the player when the `exp magnet` is active.
-To fix this I probably need to make an list that takes all the current orbs in scenes al loop trough that instead of realying on a fixed amount.
+However, an issue I have now is that when an enemy is destroyed and the EXP orb is instantiated, that orb will also move towards the player when the `EXP magnet` is active.
+To fix this I probably need to create a list that takes all the **current** orbs in scenes and loop trough that instead of relying on a fixed amount.

 ```C#
 private void CollectAllExpOrbs()